ohsu-cedar-comp-hub/qupath_monaillabel_plugin/README.md

 To use MiroSCOPE, download the appropriate build for your system from the [dists](./dists) folder.

+You may build from the source code in this repo by following the instruction in [QuPath_README](./QuPath_README.md).

+## Getting Started with MiroSCOPE

+To use MiroSCOPE, click the "MiroSCOPE" menu in the main menu bar.
+Choose the folder containing your images.
+The selected folder must contain two sub folders: images and annotations (optional).
+All your image files should be placed into the images folder.
+The annotations folder, if present, should contain annotation files for individual images.
+This folder structure **must be strictly followed**.

+To test MiroSCOPE's features, we have provided a sample image set in the [test-images](./test-images) folder:
+- The [annotated_image](./test-images/annotated_image) folder as an example of a previously annotated image
+- The [unannotated_image](./test-images/unannotated_image) folder as an example of an image that has not been annotated

 ## Source Code

 The source code is available in the the [qupath-extension-cedar](./qupath-extension-cedar) folder.